-METAL/NONMETAL MINE FATALITY - A 50-year old supervisor with 27 years of experience was killed at a sand and gravel mine.
+METAL/NONMETAL MINE FATALITY - On February 28, 2014, a 50-year old supervisor with 27 years of experience was killed at a sand and gravel mine.
 The victim was at a backfill site and approached an 80-foot high bank when it failed, engulfing him.